 In an effort to ensure cash‐strapped students with a proven record of academic success do not drop out due to financial need, some path‐breaking public universities are offering completion grants of a few hundred dollars to help students make tuition payments as they near graduation.
 In 2018, drawing on the lessons from some of these institutions' work, APLU issued a learning brief on completion grants.

 The grants have proven highly effective in driving graduation gains so far.
 At Georgia State University, for example, students receiving completion grants had a graduation rate 134 percent higher two terms after the grant than similar students who received no completion grant.

 In 2016, USU and APLU issued a report examining five distinct models for retention or completion grant programs.
 The report, Foiling the Drop‐out Trap: Completion Grant Practices for Retaining and Graduating Students, is rooted in research on ten public urban serving universities that have successfully implemented such grant programs.

-In 2016, USU and APLU awarded $450,000 in grants to nine APLU-USU universities to help institutions launch or expand micro-grant programs.
-The grants will continue development through 2018 and are aimed at strengthening the infrastructures of institutions already serving a significant share of non-traditional, disadvantaged students who are low-income, first-generation, Pell Grant-eligible and minorities.
+In 2016, USU and APLU awarded $450,000 in grants to nine APLU-USU universities to help institutions launch or expand micro-grant programs that concluded in 2018.
+The grants strengthened the infrastructures of institutions already serving a significant share of non-traditional, disadvantaged students who are low-income, first-generation, Pell Grant-eligible and minorities.

 Joining with researchers at Temple University and the University of Wisconsin, APLU and USU are now building on this work by undertaking a rigorous empirical review of completion grants’ efficacy at seven institutions.
 The randomized‐controlled study is funded with a five‐year, $4 million grant from the U.S. Department of Education’s Institute of Education Sciences.